 Not Having a Backup Plan

-Evelyn Hannon, Journeywoman, says, “It’s very important [for me] to have a good backup plan if I am robbed or if I lose my credit cards.
+The late Evelyn Hannon, founder of Journeywoman, told SmarterTravel, “It’s very important [for me] to have a good backup plan if I am robbed or if I lose my credit cards.
 Here is one of my best tricks.
 Save your empty vitamin pill bottles; generally you can’t see through these.
-Roll up five twenty dollar bills, put them into the bottle and add some old loose pills.
+Roll up five $20 bills, put them into the bottle, and add some old loose pills.
 If you shake this bottle it still sounds like a pill bottle and nobody would consider looking into it for money.
 You can leave this bottle in your backpack, your hotel room or in your cosmetic case.
 The contents remain safe and ready for you should you need it.”
 Also, be sure to scan a copy of your passport and other important documents and email them to yourself.
 This way you’ll have access to your information in case it’s stolen.

 Assuming Other Women Are Safe